F

 n

-What Can I Do If My Employer, Manager, Or Supervisor Keeps Gossiping About My Medical Condition?
+What Can I Do If My Employer, Manager, Or Supervisor Keeps Gossiping About My Medical Condition

-November 16, 2018 Admin Employment Law
+November 16, 2018 Rager & Yoon Employment

 Being in the center of gossip at work can be very frustrating and painful, especially if the gossip centers around your medical condition.
 But is there any way to put an end to the water cooler talk once and for all?

-This is the question our Los Angeles employment law attorney here at Rager & Yoon – Employment Lawyers was recently asked by one of our readers.
+This is the question our Los Angeles employment attorney here at Rager & Yoon – Employment Lawyers was recently asked by one of our readers.
 Here’s the full question: “I have recently been diagnosed with a genetic heart disorder, which requires surgery.
 I decided to tell one of my closest friends at work about this, but it looks like she could not keep her mouth shut so it was only a matter of time before my supervisor found out about my medical condition.
 But my supervisor knowing about my medical condition would not be such a big deal if she was not gossiping about it at work.
 My privacy is being violated and I fear that, now that my supervisor knows about my condition and the fact that I require surgery to treat it, I could get fired.
 What can I do to get my supervisor to stop gossiping about my medical condition?”

 Thank you for your question.
 It is very unfortunate that your supervisor keeps gossiping about your medical condition even though, as she may or may not know, employers, supervisors, and managers are legally bound to keep genetic information confidential.